did-app/did-elixir/README.md

 end
 ```

-## Create our session controller
+## Handle sign in/out actions

-The router needs to know about the actions we are adding to our session controller.
+Update the router to point the actions we added to a new session controller.
 In `lib/my_notes_web/router.ex` add the two routes to the top level `"/"` scope.

 ```elixir